-I, understand the element of my DPT education at Faulkner University responsibility to inform the instructor if I have any interfere with my participation in any laboratory exconsult with my physician if there are questions pelaboratory sessions.
-I am participating voluntarily, to learn about the indications, contraindications, a procedure to be performed on me, prior to the lab Department of Physical Therapy instructors will he procedures if possible to allow my participation eit health conditions or concerns that may ercise, and that it is my responsibility to ertaining to my full and safe participation in and understand that it is my responsibility nd precautions of any clinical technique or experience.
-I also understand that elp me modify these clinical techniques or Check those which apply: To the best of my knowledge, I am safe to phave these procedures performed on me by fellow I have a health condition that may potentiall clinical procedures are performed on me. y be exacerbated or harmed if certain I have a health condition that may prevent r clinical procedures to another person without assi By signing below, I confirm that I have or will disclessed faculty related to my participation in laboratory ses • Print Name Signature Date
+I, understand that at laboratory sessions are a required element of my DPT education at Faulkner Universi responsibility to inform the instructor if I have any hinterfere with my participation in any laboratory execonsult with my physician if there are questions pelaboratory sessions.
+I am participating voluntarily, a to learn about the indications, contraindications, and ty.
+Furthermore, I understand that it is my realth conditions or concerns that may ercise, and that it is my responsibility to rtaining to my full and safe participation in and understand that it is my responsibility and precautions of any clinical technique or procedure to be performed on me, prior to the lab of Department of Physical Therapy instructors will help procedures if possible to allow my participation either p me modify these clinical techniques or Check those which apply: To the best of my knowledge, I am safe to perhave these procedures performed on me by fellow I have a health condition that may potentially clinical procedures are performed on me. be exacerbated or harmed if certain I have a health condition that may prevent m clinical procedures to another person without assis By signing below, I confirm that I have or will disclo faculty related to my participation in laboratory sess • Print Name Signature